notsnapback/rhel9-pxe-vagrant-lab/README.md

 ## Creating the PXE Client (BIOS PXE boot)

+> You can find the Vagrantfile for the PXE Client in the Vagrnat directory

 You can now use Vagrant to create the second VM to serve as the PXE Client

 1. When you first PXE-Boot the client, have boot1 set to `net` and boot2 set to `disk`